alcedok/hmm-localization/README.md

 ## Description

 This project is part of the 2024 Estimation & Classification course at Instituto Superior Técnico (IST) in Lisboa.
 It demonstrates how to perform localization of a robot in a 2D gridworld using Hidden Markov Models (HMMs).
+Explore results in the interactive display: [https://alcedok.github.io/EC-course-mini-project/](https://alcedok.github.io/EC-course-mini-project/)

 ## Features:
 - Random generation and simulation of partially observable gridworlds implemented with [Farama's Gym Environment](https://gymnasium.farama.org/).